TerezaAlmeida/Oxbotica/README.md

 Oxbotica

-Answers for the Oxbotica questions for the QA Engineer job opportunity.
+Answers for the QA Engineer job opportunity at Oxbotica.